 - When it comes to maintaining plants, only bite off as much as you can chew!
 Don’t act on every impulse to buy exotic looking plants that later become impossible to maintain.
 Choose plants wisely as maintaining them is a round the year job.

 Home gardens serve the purpose of a relaxation zone.
 It’s a zone created as per your needs to give you the feeling of contentment.

 Once you’ve created your own beautiful garden in your balcony or terrace, relaxing at home after a hard days work will be even better.
 And those early mornings with the newspaper and cup of tea will always be brighter than ever before.

 Setting up terrace gardens almost free of cost

 - Save seeds from your plants, or ask your friends for seeds.
-Get an exchange system going with your gardening buddies where you’ll meet once a month and share seeds and stories from your garden.
+Start an exchange system with your gardening buddies where you’ll meet once a month and share seeds and stories from your garden.